 Many parents worry that their child’s backpack is too heavy.
-Heavy packs can lead to neck, shoulders and low back pain.
+Heavy packs can lead to neck, shoulder and low back pain.
 Even worse, a backpack can lead to poor posture that will have long term effects on a child’s spine.
 If your child is experiencing back pain, neck pain, stiffness, poor posture, headaches, or numbness and tingling in their hands, definitely take a look at what they carry and how they carry it.

 The American Academy of Pediatrics recommends that a backpack be no more than 10-20% of a child’s body weight.
 For example, a 100 pound child should carry a backpack of no more than 15-20 pounds.
 As parents, we need to help our children learn to pack light.

 How We Are Working to Lighten Our Kid’s Loads

 My son just started school at Aptos Junior High.
 We discovered that his math and language arts textbooks together weigh more than 10 pounds.
 With the added weight of his lunch, his supplies, and his pack’s intrinsic weight, we knew he needed a solution.
 We looked on Amazon and discovered that it was possible to purchase his books for about $70 each.
 On the first day of school, a teacher informed him that online versions of certain textbooks are available as well.
 As a family, we are taking a proactive approach to preventing backpack related pain by looking at what’s possible to ease the load on his spine.

 More Tips for Avoiding Health Issues from Backpacks